How to Register an Arkansas LLC

 Your Arkansas LLC will need to register for an Employer Identification Number (EIN), also known as a Federal Tax Identification Number.
 This number will identify your business when filing business tax returns to the Internal Revenue Service (IRS).
 Arkansas requires your LLC’s EIN on your Certificate of Organization, so make sure you’ve applied with the IRS before you file your Arkansas LLC’s formation documents.

 You can get an EIN by submitting the Application for Employer Identification Number (Form SS-4) to the IRS.
 The application is free, and you can file it online, over the phone, by fax, or through the mail.
-If you hire us, we can get you an EIN for as low as $50!
+If you hire us, we can get you an EIN for as little as $50.

 4. File your Arkansas LLC’s Certificate of Organization